andrewerb/fc-anagram-api/README.md

 Django and Django Rest can be installed via Pipenv.

-To get the project going, the user needs to have at least Python 3.7.
-Pip is supported, but Pipenv (used for this project), or some form of version/package managers are encouraged.
+To get the project going, the user needs to have at least Python 3.7 and Pip, Pipenv (used for this project), or a similar form of Python version/package manager.
 (Not everyone likes Pipenv.
-Poetry and PyEnv are other options that come highly recommended, but I haven't yet used them.)
+Poetry and PyEnv are other options that come highly recommended.)

 This is very much a **dev** build of this project, and a proof of concept.
 So far, it's only deployed using Django's *runserver* command and SQLite3 as a DB.
 A production build of this project would need a production-ready server and database, such as PostgreSQL and Gunicorn.

 It would not take much set up to change settings to use a more robust DB.
-Environment settings and allowed_hosts can be changed in this project's *settings.py* in the *config/* directory.
+Environment settings and allowed_hosts can be changed in *config/settings.py* directory.

 ### Installation